 Addiction Treatment For Senior Citizens

 It’s never too late to look into treatment options for alcohol and drug addiction.
 Treatment can make the difference between a long and fulfilling life and a life cut short by substance use.
 At Vertava Health Mississippi, we offer an inpatient rehab program that addresses each person’s unique experience with addiction.
 Dialectical behavior therapy can help senior citizens deal positively with emotions resulting from grief, loss, or life changes.
-Dual diagnosis treatment works to resolve co-occurring mental disorders that can lead to substance use and may have been left untreated for years.
+Co-occurring disorders treatment works to resolve co-occurring mental disorders that can lead to substance use and may have been left untreated for years.
 We also encourage family support and healing.
 Through a comprehensive and individualized treatment plan at Vertava Health Mississippi, a person of any age can reclaim their life and find freedom in recovery.